Skip to content

 3. Buy low at the right market timing

 Spot or wait for any stocks in your watch list that is below or within its fair value range.
-Or at least, great companies at a fair price.
+Or at least, great companies at a fair price.u003cbru003eBuy in one tranche or separate into a few tranches.

 Pay attention the stocks price movement every now and then, while keeping up-to-date with any news or recent developments related to the company you are invested into.

-5. Sell High & Reinvest
+5. Sell High then Reinvest

 how to invest in stocks sell high